Erupting volcanos are not usually a consideration when planning holidays .. make sure you have options!

 It’s when natural disasters occur, that Bali is impacted the most.

-Indonesia has been on alert since mid August 2017 when volcanic earthquakes in the East Bali region commenced.
+Indonesia has been on and off alert since mid August 2017 when volcanic earthquakes in the East Bali region commenced.

-Mt Agung began erupting last week and since then, layers of fine volcanic ash have been settling on houses and fields as the volcano continues to spew thick smoke clouds over the island of Bali.
+Mt Agung began erupting while we were visiting Bali in August last year and since then, layers of fine volcanic ash have been settling on houses and fields as the volcano continues to spew thick smoke clouds over the island of Bali.

 The massive plumes of ash from the Mount Agung volcano have reached estimated heights of seven miles above its rumbling crater.
 High winds caused by a nearby cyclones in the Indian Ocean, have further dispersed ash from the volcano.
 An eerie and abandoned appearance has been cast on nearby towns and villages.